Shion1305/aqua-registry-poc-public/README.md

        ref: v1
     ```

-6. Ensure you have `aqua.yaml` in your current directory, then run  `aqua i`.
-It should introduces packages in your environment.
+7. Ensure you have `aqua.yaml` in your current directory, then run  `aqua i`.
+It should introduce packages in your environment.